apache/dolphinscheduler/docs/docs/en/guide/upgrede/upgrade.md

 ## Prepare

+### Check Incompatible Change

+You should check [incompatible change](./incompatible.md) before you upgrade, because some incompatible change may break your current function.

 ### Backup Previous Version's Files and Database

 To prevent data loss by some miss-operation, it is recommended to back up data before upgrading.
 The backup way according to your environment.